KavanBahrami/Democratic-Party-of-Oregon/README.md

-# Democratic Party of Oregon Platforms
+# Democratic Party of Oregon Platform
 markdown versions of the Democratic Party of Oregon Platform